 - In 1970, The Wizard of Oz was reissued with a G rating.
 In 2013, the 3D reissue was slapped with a PG "for some scary moments," though the unaltered version retains its G. The author of this article worries that this might signal the end of the G rating.

-- The video packaging and theatrical reshowings of Two Thousand One A Space Odyssey are now labeled "Unrated", even though it was one of the films originally rated G in 1968.
+- The video packaging and theatrical reshowings of 2001: A Space Odyssey are now labeled "Unrated", even though it was one of the films originally rated G in 1968.
 The scenes of Moonwatcher beating the enemy tribe's leader to death, and Frank Poole asphyxiating in space, would certainly give it a PG rating if it were submitted today.

 - Street Fighter was aiming at PG-13, but its first pass got an R rating due to the violence.
 After some desperate re-editing, the violence had been scaled so far back that it got a dreaded G, so the filmmakers added a scene where Guile says, "I'm too old for this shit" to nudge it into the sweet spot of PG-13.

 - In America, the 1997 biopic The Harmonists gained an R rating purely for some quick shots of nudity.
 Other than that and some intense scenes, the film otherwise contains no real objectionable content, and sex is neither shown nor discussed.